Have you tried... avoiding vehicular homicide in Food Truck Simulator?

 By now, there are two other orders waiting to be cooked, a dead grill because I forgot to turn off the gas, and some slices of tomatoes on the floor that I must've dropped en route to the fridge.
 After quickly regrouping, I tackled the next order with a good deal more speed and precision and earned my first "Good" review.
 Like any job, running a food truck requires patience as you learn the ropes, and eventually, I was blasting through orders so fast it made me slightly sick.
 Literally.
 I found myself leaning in close to my monitor, and all of the rapid movements and spinning had me stumbling toward the couch for a lie-down.

 Mild motion sickness aside, I've had a good time with Food Truck Simulator.
 Like any simulator worth its salt, its strengths lie in how faithfully it recreates an experience, and in this case, I feel like I've learned a lot about what it would be like to buy and start running a food truck, minus the civilian casualties.
-I've no doubt there's a hell of a lot more to Food Truck Simulator, but I feel accomplished and satisfied nonetheless after each play session.
+I've no doubt there's a hell of a lot more to Food Truck Simulator than what's in the demo, but what I played felt polished, complex, and satisfying.
 And despite the guilt I feel leaving a trail of dead bodies in my wake every time I have to drive anywhere, Food Truck Simulator does a fine job making work feel like play.

 Food Truck Simulator hasn't had a full release yet, but you can play the demo now on Steam.